-In the following interview, Tom Kemp, Chief Execeutive Officer of Centrify Corporation, discusses 1:1 with Rake Narang, Editor-in-Chief of Info Security Products Guide, what CISOs, Compliance Officers and IT Operations need from a mobile security offering.
+In the following interview, Tom Kemp, Chief Execeutive Officer of Centrify Corporation, discusses 1:1 with Info Security PG, Editor-in-Chief of Info Security Products Guide, what CISOs, Compliance Officers and IT Operations need from a mobile security offering.

 Tom Kemp: Clearly more and more information workers are following the BYOD (“Bring Your Own Device”) trend and accessing critical corporation information from their mobile devices.
 Given the ease in which a device can be lost or stolen, and the often inconsistent security policies that are applied to mobile devices (if even applied at all), there is a significant demand by IT organizations to lock down and secure mobile devices accessing their corporate networks.
 These challenges are compounded by the fact that users have their own device preferences - heterogeneity will certainly exist with mobile devices as it does today for systems in the data center.

 Info Security PG: What do CISOs, Compliance Officers and IT Operations need from a mobile security offering?